Newborn Diaper Tracker Calculator - Track Baby Diaper Output

 What is meconium and how long does it last?

-Meconium is the thick, black, tar-like stool that fills your baby's intestines before birth.
-It's composed of materials ingested in the womb (amniotic fluid, skin cells, etc.).
-Newborns typically pass meconium in the first 24-48 hours of life.
-By days 3-5, stools transition from black to brown/green, then to the characteristic yellow or tan color of regular newborn stools.
+Meconium is that thick, black, tar-like substance that fills your baby's intestines before birth—it's basically everything they ingested in the womb (amniotic fluid, skin cells, digestive secretions).
+Most newborns pass meconium within the first 24-48 hours after birth.
+If you're a first-time parent, prepare yourself: it's sticky, difficult to clean, and looks nothing like regular poop.
+The good news is it doesn't last long.
+By days 3-5, you'll see the transition from black to brown/green stools, eventually becoming the characteristic yellow (breastfed) or tan (formula-fed) color by the end of the first week.

 Can a newborn go 24 hours without pooping?